dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOT-MISC.md

 Then restart and now your system should be restored to the unpatched snapshot and should be able to boot again.

-## How to Boot Recovery through OpenCore Legacy Patcher
+## Booting Recovery through OpenCore Legacy Patcher

+Booting into Recovery through the regular key combination (cmd+r) will result in a "no entry" screen, due to the checks detecting an unsupported Mac.

+To access Recovery, you will have to boot it through OpenCore using the bootpicker.
 By default, the patcher will try to hide extra boot options such as recovery from the user.
-To make them appear, simply press the `Spacebar` key while inside OpenCore's Picker to list all boot options.
+To make them appear, press the `Spacebar` key while inside OpenCore's bootpicker to list all boot options and select recovery for the corresponding OS version.

 ## Black Screen on MacBookPro11,3 in macOS Monterey